dexprab/vihustudio/BACKLOG.md

 - Performance : The studio starts to get glitchy , it slows down, moving object or choosing color becomes really difficult if there are over 20 objects on scene.
 This is critical.
 Performance needs to be ultra smooth with no glitches whatsoever.
 - Doodle drawn vs doodle shown has differences in line stroke thickness and space covered. also there is leakage from doodle sketch area to outside area.
 - Companion does not always load in studio it just shows blank circle.<img width="360" height="247" alt="image" src="https://github.com/user-attachments/assets/c0dd886f-2cd8-4e2b-8cd5-37641b17d6e2" />
+- For all shapes user should be allowed to choose either solid colors or be allowed to manually color using brush strokes (similar to like doodle functionality)

 ## Feature Requests